Reed-CompBio/protein-weaver/DataImportTutorial.md

     - `~/neo4j/import/` to import data
         - Load any FlyBase data by copying `interactome-flybase-collapsed-weighted.txt` into import directory
+        	- Delete 'sy#' preceding the first column name in `interactome-flybase-collapsed-weighted.txt`
         - Import the properly formatted GO terms file `gene_association.fb` from the GitHub repository.
     - `~/neo4j/plugins/` to store any necessary plugins for production environments